 Like many other cities, Boston has statues of horses and, like other cities, they mostly serve as mounts for famous men, like George Washington and Paul Revere.
-But two horses graze in a garden outside the Copley Place mall, minus rider or tack.
-They are called Paint and Henry and they have a history that’s more retail than martial.
+But two horses called Paint and Henry graze in a garden outside the Copley Place mall, minus rider or tack. and Henry and they have a history that’s more retail than martial.

 Sculpted by Deborah Butterfield, these two “semi-abstract” sculptures are a visual allegory for the establishment of the Neiman Marcus store behind them.
 They are made of cast bronze from an armature of bronze and copper using the “lost wax” process.
 Unlike their more heroic counterparts elsewhere in the city, they are not realistic representations of horses or even solid.
 Here’s the story:

 In 1907, Herbert Marcus, Sr. partnered with his sister Carrie M. Neiman and her husband, Abraham L. (Al) Neiman to found a new specialty store in Dallas.
 Both had retail backgrounds in Dallas’s two leading department stores.
 Herbert Marcus had been a buyer for Sanger Brothers and Carrie an assistant buyer for A. Harris and Company.
 Interestingly, the investors passed on an opportunity they called “the sugary soda pop business” now Coca Cola.
 Although the store opened during an economic recession called the Panic of 1907, it differentiated itself by selling women’s outerwear and millinery that were both high quality and ready to wear—an oxymoron at the time.

 The Copley Place Mall, designed by the Architects Collaborative, opened in 1984, and promptly became an upscale shopping area with Neiman Marcus, now known for its luxury goods and outrageous Christmas catalog, as the anchor store.
 Paint and Henry were installed three years later on the corner of Dartmouth and Stuart Streets.